Upfront Commitment in Online Resource Allocation with Patient Customers: Problem Setup

-In addition to comparing our algorithm's performance to an inflexible benchmark, our definition of CR from equation \eqref{equation:benchmark} looks at the per-period CR rather than comparing the total reward that $\mathcal{A}$ attains compared to the optimal.
-This choice is mostly for analytical convenience as the resulting algorithms are much easier to describe and interpret.
+The per-period feature-augmented CR bounds the ratio of the reward \textit{in each period} $\tau \in [T]$ over all input sequences $\{I_t\}_{t\in [T]}$ of arbitrary length $T$. { Choosing to consider per-period reward (instead of total reward) is mostly for analytical convenience as the resulting algorithms are much easier to describe and interpret.
 Additionally, considering this benchmark results in an algorithm that has an equally good performance across all the time periods.
-We note that if $\mathcal{A}$ achieves a per-period CR of $\crr$ by equation \eqref{equation:benchmark}, then it is also the case that:

-implying that the cumulative reward of $\alg$ is also at least $\crr$ times that of the optimal.
+We note that if $\mathcal{A}$ achieves a per-period CR of $\crr$ by equation \eqref{definition:racr}, then it is also the case that: $ \inf_{T, \{I_{t}\}_{t\in [T]}} \frac{\sum_{\tau \in [T]} \textsc{rew}_{\mathcal{A}, \tau}( \{I_t\}_{t \in [T]}) }{\sum_{\tau \in [T]} \textsc{opt}(I_\tau)} \geq \crr \,, $ implying that the cumulative reward of $\alg$ is also at least $\crr$ times that of the optimal.
+Finally, ensuring high per-period rewards can be helpful for small businesses that need steady income to keep going.
+Nonetheless, in our numerical studies presented in Section \ref{sec:numerical_studies}, we show that our algorithms that are designed based on the per-period feature-augmented CR notion manage to obtain high total reward.}

-We now proceed to describe the general structure of all algorithms we present in this work.
+Observe that that when there are no partially patient agents, that is $M = 0$, then our definition in equation \eqref{definition:racr} is exactly the traditional CR definition applied to each time period.
+When $M = 0$, there is no interaction between periods, so we can assume without loss of generality that $T = 1$, reducing our model to the model from \cite{BallandQueyrenne2009}, in which the optimal CR is